aevinaa/ieeecs/README.md

 ---

 ## 🚀 How to Run
-1. Open the notebook in Jupyter
+1. Open the notebook via Link Provided
 2. Install dependencies
 3. Run all cells sequentially